 (P.S.
 For those of you who don’t know, “Superset” means you do the set immediately after the previous.
 No resting allowed! :P)

 And if you want an extra little challenge to tighten up your tummy, do this mini ab workout in between each circuit:

 This week’s workout comes from NYC Trainer Stacy Berman via Fit Sugar.
 It’s quick and it’s simple but it gets the job done with just 6 different moves to target the abs, butt, shoulders, and legs.
 I’m all about this workout because as I continue to navigate my way through the world of fitness and training, I’m quickly learning that more often than not, simple and straight to the point trumps crazy and complicated.
 For a complete workout, I recommend going through this chart 2 or 3 times.
 And, as we inch closer and closer to week 11 (just 4 weeks away!
 Summer here we come!), make sure you get this workout in at least 2 times this week, are keeping on track with the rest of your workout schedule, and are also staying on top of your diet.
 Before you know it, you’ll be at the beach showing off your best bikini body!
 WAHOO!

-Welcome to The Hungry Runner Tumblr Page!
+Welcome to the Hungry Runner Tumblr Page!
 My name is Katie.
-I'm a Personal Trainer, a Runner, & a Food Enthusiast.
-Follow along for all things running, fitness, and food.
+I'm an editor at The Active Times, a certified personal trainer, runner, and lover of all things food.
+Follow along for all things running, fitness, and good food.
 Then head to Hungry-runner.com for more!